drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 λ<sub>0</sub> G = sin θ<sub>in</sub> + sin θ<sub>out</sub>.
 </p>

-Setting the exit angle to zero (0), our 1200l/mm grating with a  center wavelength at 500 nm, gives us an incident angle of about 37 degrees.
+Setting the exit angle to zero (0), our 1200l/mm grating with a center wavelength at 500 nm gives us an incident angle of about 37 degrees.
 That happens to be the blaze angle for our grating, So, that works out very well.

 The range in wavelength is set by the size of the detector and the focal length of the second lens,